ESPboy-edu/ESPboy_Arduboy2_lib/README.md

 - there is a problem with a "char" data (signed/unsigned problem).
 By default Arduino "char" is signed and ESP "char" is unsigned.
 So you have to change all "char" to "signed char".
 - it's also better to change all "short" to "int16_t", "unsigned shot" to "uint16_t", "byte" to "uint8_t", "int" to "int16_t", "unsigned int" to "uint16_t", "long" to "int32_t", "unsigned long" to "uint32_t"
 - in AVR compiler "bool function();" returns FALSE in case of function out without "return(value);", but in ESP8266 compiler it returns TRUE
+- abs(); function does not work properly with type "float" and "double".
+It rounds number to integer, so you have to implement your own "abs_();

 # Advantages of ESPboy (ESP8266)
 - 8 keys